 Prophecy is an interaction of the human with the divine.
 God does not put words in the mind of the prophet, god does not dictate every word of the prophet as has been traditionally thought, rather god guides the thoughts of the prophet in the direction of truth, and develops it to perfection.
 But this does not mean that the prophet loses his identity during the encounter and gives god free rein over his mind.

 As we have seen prophecy has a very rich history indeed, and has sure benefited civilization over the centuries and had a strong and lasting impact on mankind.
 Who knows how the world would have been without their religious contributions?
 The three major western monotheistic religions could not have come into existence without the existence of prophets and their splendid gifts, and this is true regarding many other eastern religions.
 Who knows how primitive the subject of ethics and morality would have been today without their sublime insights?
 We must give credit where credit is due.
 Even nowadays they still have the power to inspire us to walk in their ways and strive for perfection.
 They are our sole connection to the divine, our beacon of light.
 However, at the same time we conclude that prophecy is not a supernatural phenomenon, and that it can be acquired through mental exercise and practice.
-We also understand no one besides for god is infallible, not even his prophets!
+We also understand that no one besides for god is infallible, not even his prophets!
 That’s why we must be careful not to follow them blindly.
-But at the same time we recognize their genius and read their words with awe and wonder, for they are our inspiration; they have been touched by the hand of god and they have shown to us how it is to walk with god, and how to form a covenant with the divine and inspire others with their message.
+But at the same time we recognize their genius and read their words with awe and wonder, and take much inspiration from their words; they have been touched by the hand of god and they have shown to us how it is to walk with god, and how to inspire others with their message.